Michael Bennet U.S. Senator for ColoradoMenu

 The San Juan Mountains Wilderness Act provides permanent protections for nearly 61,000 acres of land located in the heart of the San Juan Mountains in Southwest Colorado.
 It designates some of the state’s most iconic peaks as wilderness, including two fourteeners: Mount Sneffels and Wilson Peak.
 The bill is the result of more than 10 years of collaboration among local leaders, businesses, and ranchers in San Miguel, San Juan, and Ouray Counties.
 It has passed out of both Senate and House committees with bipartisan support.

-The Thompson Divide Withdrawal and Protection Act protects the Thompson Divide—one of Colorado’s most treasured landscapes—by withdrawing over 200,000 acres from future oil and gas development, while preserving existing private property rights for leaseholders and landowners.
-It also creates a pilot program to lease excess methane from nearby coal mines, supporting the local economy and addressing climate change.
+The Thompson Divide Withdrawal and Protection Act protects the Thompson Divide – one of Colorado’s most treasured landscapes – by withdrawing over 252,000 acres from future oil and gas development while preserving existing private property rights for leaseholders and landowners.
+It also creates a pilot program to lease excess methane from nearby coal mines, supporting the local economy and addressing climate change, and permanently protects Mt.
+Emmons, resolving a long-standing community controversy.
 Since joining the Senate, Senator Bennet has worked with ranchers, sportsmen, local energy companies, and elected officials to ensure the bill reflects the wishes of Gunnison, Pitkin, and Garfield Counties.

 The Curecanti National Recreation Area (NRA) Boundary Establishment Act formally establishes the boundary for the Curecanti NRA.
 Although created in 1965, the boundary has never been designated by Congress, limiting the ability of the National Park Service to effectively manage the area.
 The bill improves coordination among land management agencies and ensures the Bureau of Reclamation upholds its commitment to expand public fishing access in the basin.
 Since 2011, Senator Bennet has worked closely with counties, federal agencies, landowners, and sportsmen to craft the bill.

-No. Of the roughly 400,000 acres in the CORE Act, over half of it is a federal mineral withdrawal, which has no effect or limitation on any uses in the area except for the prohibition of future oil and gas leasing.
-Less than a quarter of the acreage, around 73,000 acres, is wilderness, and much of that is the expansion of existing wilderness areas.Return to Top
+No. Of the roughly 420,000 acres in the CORE Act, over half is a federal mineral withdrawal, which has no effect or limitation on any uses in the area except for the prohibition of future oil and gas leasing.
+Less than a quarter of the acreage, around 71,000 acres, is wilderness, and much of that is the expansion of existing wilderness areas.Return to Top

 The CORE Act does not close any existing roads, jeep trails, off highway vehicle trails or motorcycle trails.
 Claims that the CORE Act will close roads on Ophir Pass, Imogene Pass or the roads to Yankee Boy Basin and Holy Cross City are inaccurate.
 In developing the legislation, we coordinated closely with motorized users to remove from the proposal all motorized trails that a new designation could affect.
 Motorized trails that are unaffected include some of the state’s finest snowmobile trails on Kebler Pass and the Sunlight to Powderhorn (SP) Trail.Return to Top